DavidHe1127/Mr.He_HandBook/css/css.md

 `relative`
 * In the document flow
-* Relative to its previous element
+* Elements added before it affects its position since `relative` makes element in document flow - see `css.html`

 See `css.html` for more examples.